juristr/juristr.github.com/about/hire.md

 ### What am I look for

 My current interest are based in the frontend web development area, which is why I'm currently mainly looking for a **full-time, remote position** as a tech lead with focus on frontend web development.
-I'm [very interested backend architectures](/about#interests) as well, especially distributed systems and the whole topics around microservices and containers (Docker, ...).
+I'm [very interested in backend architectures](/about#interests) as well, especially distributed systems and the whole topics around microservices and containers (Docker, ...).

 But I'm always keen to explore new fields.
 So if you think I could be a good match, then let's discuss.
 Just [contact me](/about#contact).
 I'm looking forward to hearing from you!